Wilbur Sweatman: Music career

 Wilbur Sweatman's professional music career began in the late 1890s when, still a teenager, he toured with circus bands, first with Professor Clark Smith's Pickaninny Band from Kansas City, then with the P. G. Lowery Band.
 By 1901 he had become the youngest orchestra leader in America by fronting the Forepaugh and Sells Circus band.
 Sweatman briefly played with the bands of W.C.
 Handy and Mahara's Minstrels before organizing his own dance band in Minneapolis by late 1902.
 It was there that Sweatman made his first recordings on phonograph cylinders in 1903 for the Metropolitan Music Store.
 These included what is reputed to have been the first recorded version of Scott Joplin's "Maple Leaf Rag"; no copies are known.
 In 1908 Sweatman moved to Chicago, playing around the city in places like the Pekin Inn and the Monogram Theater before becoming the bandleader at the Grand Theater, and began to attract notice; a 1910 article referred to his nickname, "Sensational Swet."
 As well as performing, Sweatman wrote and arranged music for his band.
 In addition, he worked with Dave Peyton and William Henry "Billy" Dorsey to arrange and transcribe music for other performers.

 By 1911, he had moved to the vaudeville circuit full-time, developing a successful act of playing three clarinets at once.
 An Indianapolis account described his performance there:

 Though somewhat diminutive in stature, Wilbur C. Sweatman has a style and grace of manner in all of his executions that is at once convincing, and the soulfulness of expression that he blends into his tones is something wonderful.
 His first number was a medley of popular airs and "rags" and had everybody shuffling their pedal extremities before it was half over.

 He wrote a number of rags, "Down Home Rag" (1911) being the most commercially successful.
 The song was recorded by multiple bands in America and Europe.
-Sweatman moved to New York in 1913, touring widely.
+Sweatman moved to New York in 1913, and toured widely.
 He was one of the few black solo acts to appear regularly on the major white vaudeville circuits.
 Around this time he became close friends with Scott Joplin; Joplin's will would name Sweatman as executor of his estate.
 Joplin's musical papers, including unpublished manuscripts, were willed to Sweatman, who took care of them while generously sharing access to those who inquired.
 However, as Joplin's music came to be considered passé, such requests were few.
 After Sweatman's death in 1961, the papers went into storage during a legal battle between Sweatman's heirs and their current location is unknown, or even whether they still exist.